GerHobbelt/owemdjee/README.md

   The primary target audience for OIIO is VFX studios and developers of tools such as renderers, compositors, viewers, and other image-related software you'd find in a production pipeline.

+- **mozjpeg** [📁](./mozjpeg) [🌐](https://github.com/GerHobbelt/mozjpeg) -- the Mozilla JPEG Encoder Project improves JPEG compression efficiency achieving higher visual quality and smaller file sizes at the same time.
+It is compatible with the JPEG standard, and the vast majority of the world's deployed JPEG decoders.
+MozJPEG is a patch for [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).
 - **openjpeg** [📁](../../thirdparty/openjpeg) [🌐](https://github.com/GerHobbelt/thirdparty-openjpeg) -- OPENJPEG Library and Applications -- OpenJPEG is an open-source JPEG 2000 codec written in C language.
 It has been developed in order to promote the use of [JPEG 2000](http://www.jpeg.org/jpeg2000), a still-image compression standard from the Joint Photographic Experts Group ([JPEG](http://www.jpeg.org)).
 Since April 2015, it is officially recognized by ISO/IEC and ITU-T as a [JPEG 2000 Reference Software](http://www.itu.int/rec/T-REC-T.804-201504-I!Amd2).
 - **pmt-png-tools** [📁](./pmt-png-tools) [🌐](https://github.com/GerHobbelt/pmt)
 - **twain_library** [📁](./twain_library) [🌐](https://github.com/GerHobbelt/twain_library) -- the DTWAIN Library, **Version 5.x**, from Dynarithmic Software.
 DTWAIN is an open source programmer's library that will allow applications to acquire images from TWAIN-enabled devices using a simple Application Programmer's Interface (API).